 When you turn on your heater during a cold front, do you have to deal with smelly air coming from the vents?
 If the answer is yes, your heating system needs some help!
 One of the main indicators of needed furnace repairs is abnormal odors coming from your system.
 If your nose senses something off, don’t suffer through it!

-Air Tech of Houston is the Houston heater repair company that can provide the expert team of technicians you need to locate the source of your furnace smell.
+Air Tech Air Conditioning & Plumbing is the Houston heater repair company that can provide the expert team of technicians you need to locate the source of your furnace smell.
 Though some smells may just be inconvenient, keep in mind that others can be dangerous and risk your health.
 Whether your heater smells musty or is emitting even worse smells, we have the causes and solutions here!

 Rotten Egg Furnace Smells

 Many furnaces are field by gas, creating heat by igniting the gas within the combustion chamber of the unit.
 If the system works properly, the gas is contained far from your breathable air.
 However, if a malfunction occurs that causes a crack or weakness between the combustion chamber and other areas, you could experience a gas leak.

 Natural gas is an odorless, colorless gas, so it’s nearly impossible to identify in its natural state.
 This is why manufacturers insert a chemical into the gas that is scented.
 If you notice a strong odor of rotten eggs blowing from your vents or in your home, you could have an extremely dangerous gas leak.
 Immediately leave the area, and then call emergency services!

 Burning Smells In Your Heater

 Another alarming odor you might smell from your vents is a burning smell.
 To be clear, there is one time a slight burning smell will occur.
 When you turn the heater on at the beginning of the season, the sudden heat will start to burn off a collection of dust that has accumulated.
 This odor should fade within a few hours.